GrzegorzKozub/toys/README.md

 ### GPU undervolting

-In Afterburner, set core clock to -290MHz and drag 875mV (or 900mV to prevent some games from crashing) point to 1920MHz.
+In Afterburner, set core clock to -290MHz and drag 900mV point to 1920MHz.
+Could go 875mV but that causes games like Metro to crash.

 ### Monitor calibration